DennisSchulmeister/SynthExperiments/Puredata/Harmonic Reynthesis/README.md

    On the Synclavier the sound file must be manually labelled to define the start and end of each timbre frame.
 Harmonic Resynthesizes for Mini Clavier simplifies this  by automatically slicing the sound into equal-length frames.

--  On the Synclavier, timbre frames require twice the polyphony, because two synthesizer notes are needed to cross-fade from one frame to the next.
-   Cross-fades can be linear or exponential and their start time and duration can be freely changed.
-Mini Clavier doesn't cross-fade but rather lets the amplitude levels glide from the previous value to the next.

  - Once a resynthesized sound is loaded back into Mini Clavier, it can be modified like any other sound, e.g. by applying frequency modulation or changing the